thoughtbot/ember-cli-rails/README.md

 heroku config:add BUILDPACK_URL=https://github.com/heroku/heroku-buildpack-multi
 ```

-Next, check in `.buildpacks` file to specify which buildpacks to use:
+Next, specify which buildpacks to use by creating a `.buildpacks` file in the project root containing:

 ```
 https://github.com/heroku/heroku-buildpack-nodejs